IgnisDa/ryot/docs/content/architecture.md

 RUST_LOG="ryot=trace,sea_orm=debug"
 ```

+!!! note

+    You will need to run `moon run frontend:build` before you can get the
+    backend running.
+This needs to be done only once.

 ### Version Control

 Unless it is a very small change, I prefer creating a separate branch and merging it via an